rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

     elif user_id == last_user_id:
         location = cur_location
         print '%s\t%s' % (product_id,location)

 {% endhighlight %}

-The Mapper reads both datasets and distinguishes them by the number of columns.
-Transactions data has more columns than the users data.
+The Mapper reads both datasets and distinguishes them by the number of fields in each row.
+Transaction records have 5 fields, users have only 4.

-The aim of the mapper is to select the data we need to calculate the number of unique locations in which each product has been sold, namely user_id, poduct_id and location, and represent the data in such a way so it would be easy for the reducer to read it line by line.
-The Reducer will substitute an absent value of location into the rows where user_id and product_id are present.
-That is the rows from the transactions table.

-Using the fact that the data will be sorted by key in Hadoop, we sort it by user_id and product_id (using `-Dstream.num.map.output.key.fields=2`) when running in hadoop-streaming, or applying `sort` when testing from command line:
+The mapper does two things:

+* For transactions - Extract the `user_id` and `product_id`
+* For users - Extract the `user_id` and the `location`

+The mapper outputs three fields: `user_id, product_id, location`.

+The output will look something like this:

+{% highlight bash %}
+# From transaction data:
+2, 1, -
+# From user data:
+2, -, US
+{% endhighlight %}

+By using a feature of the streaming api we can tell Hadoop to treat BOTH of the first two fields as a combined key.
+This allows us to guarantee the order in which the reducer will recieve data:

+1. User record with location (now we can remember the location)
+2. Each user purchase in turn, ordered by product id.

+We do this by specifying an option on the command line: `-Dstream.num.map.output.key.fields=2`.
+If we want to test this without Hadoop we can just use `sort`.

 {% highlight bash%}
-cat transactions_and_users.txt | ./joinMapperTU.py | sort
+cat *.txt | ./joinMapperTU.py | sort
 {% endhighlight %}

-Mapper will output the following:
+The output will look like this (I added notes):

 {% highlight bash%}
-1	-	US
+1	-	US # user record
 1	1	-
-2	-	GB
+2	-	GB # user record
 2	1	-
 2	1	-
-3	-	FR
+3	-	FR # user record
 3	1	-
 3	2	-
 {% endhighlight %}

-For each key Reducer will first set location
+For each new user the Reducer will first remember that user's location:

 {% highlight python%}

-if not last_user_id or last_user_id != user_id:
+if not last_user_id or last_user_id != user_id: # if this is a new user
     last_user_id = user_id
     cur_location = location

 {% endhighlight %}

-and then add this location to the lines where it is missing:
+and then add this location to the transactions:

 {% highlight python%}

 elif user_id == last_user_id:
     location = cur_location
     print '%s\t%s' % (product_id,location)

 {% endhighlight %}

-Thus, the for each user_id Reducer will get from the mapper a sorted by user_id and product_is list of lines, like:
+So the reducer will take an input that looks like this (`user_id, product_id, location`):

 {% highlight bash%}
 3	-	FR